visualskyrim/visualskyrim.github.io/_posts/2017-06-12-try-savepoint-in-flink.md

 After download the package, unpack it.
 Then you will have everything you need to run flink on your machine.

 > Assume that `Java` and `mvn` are already installed.

+### Setup local Flink cluster

+This will be the tricky part.

+First we need to change the config file: `./conf/flink-conf.yaml`.

+In this file, you can specify basically all the configuration for the flink cluster.
+Like job manager heap size, task manager heap size.
+But in this post, we are going to focus on save point configurations.

+Add following line to this file:

+{% highlight %}
+state.savepoints.dir: file:///home/<username>/<where-ever-you-want>
+{% endhighlight %}

+With this field specified, the flink will use this folder as the storage of save point files.
+In real world, I believe people usually use HDFS with `hdfs:///...` or S3 to store their save points.

+In this experiment, we will use a local setup for flink cluster by running `./bin/start-local.sh`.
+This script will read the configuration from `./conf/flink-conf.yaml`, which we just modified.
+Then the script will start a job manager along with a task manager on localhost.

+You could also change the number of slots in that task manager by modify the `./conf/flink-conf.yaml`, but that's not something we needed for the current topic.
+For now we can just run:

+{% highlight bash %}
+./bin/start-local.sh
+{% endhighlight %}